 5 UX issues retailers still struggle with

-UX research is on the rise.
 As companies invest more resources in creating better experiences, customers have grown to expect excellence in their digital interactions.
-This drives a demand for more investment in UX research, fueling a continuous cycle of customer feedback, research, and innovation.
+This drives demand for more investment in UX research, fueling a continuous cycle of customer feedback, research, and innovation.

 Fortunately for online shoppers, that means that most of their buying experiences are smoother, faster, and more engaging than they were several years ago.
 However, even among top retailers, there’s still a long way to go before we can expect consistently amazing online shopping experiences.